meltano/sdk/docs/inline_maps.md

 ## Introduction

-SDK-based taps, targets, and mappers automatically support the custom inline mappings.
+SDK-based taps, targets, and mappers automatically support the custom inline mappings feature.
 Stream mappings can be applied to solve the following real-world applications:

 ### Stream-Level Mapping Applications